filipeaclima/devbox/README.md

 On /home/vagrant/scripts I've placed 3 helper scripts one could use to help provision the machine.

-Go to http://github.com/filipeaclima/devbox for an example Vagrantfile
+Go to http://github.com/filipeaclima/devbox for an example Vagrantfile, feedback, requests, etc.